ClaudioLutz/Japanese_Learning_Website/Documentation.md

 - **Lesson Browser** (`/lessons`) - Browse and filter available lessons
 - **Lesson Viewer** (`/lessons/{id}`) - View lesson content and track progress
 - **Progress Tracking** - Visual progress indicators and completion status
+- **Reset Progress** - Users can reset their progress for a lesson.

 ### Migration and Setup